hamzanawazwatoo/personal-learning-dashboard/README.md

 Future Plans
 Add support for goal categories and tags (e.g., "Programming", "Math").

-Add email reminders and a calendar integration.
+Add email reminders(auto emailing) and a calendar integration.

+Add auto-track function which will track the progress session automaticaly

 Improve the frontend using a JavaScript framework like Vue or React.